hsynlms/muteferrika/README.md

 Removes the given shortcode from the shortcode list.

 `name` is the unique shortcode identifier name in string type.
-Removed shortcodes will not be rendered in the given context.

 ### `Muteferrika.clear()`